 12. I Leaked

-The first day of A Little Obsessed when I did a jumping jack, I was reminded quickly why I don’t do jumping jacks.
+The first day of my new workout when I did a jumping jack, I was reminded quickly why I don’t do jumping jacks.
 My bladder didn’t handle it well.
 Thank goodness I started wearing leakproof underpants during all my workouts.
 They not only absorb leakage, but sweat as well.
 Better safe than sorry!
-And now I don’t skip any workout moves and I even do the jumping jacks.
+Now I don’t skip any workout moves and I even do the jumping jacks.
 Be sure to click over and see which brand I like the best for exercise.

 13. I Want to Be a Good Example